syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-document-in-Blazor.md

 ---
 title: Create or Generate PDF file in Blazor | Syncfusion
-description: Learn how to create or generate a PDF file in Blazor with easy steps using Syncfusion .NET Core PDF library without depending on Adobe.
+description: Learn how to create or generate a PDF file in Blazor applications with easy steps using Syncfusion .NET Core PDF library without depending on Adobe.
 platform: file-formats
 control: PDF
 documentation: UG